saieva/saieva.github.io/_posts/2022-11-15-Solving-the-Jane-Street-Software-Engineering-Mock-Interview-Problem.markdown

 [Jane Street][JaneStreetWebsiteURL], the technically innovative trading firm in NYC, posted a software engineering mock interview on YouTube.
 The [50 minute video][EngineeringMockInterviewYouTubeURL] problem solved a program to convert units from meters-to-inches and hours-to-seconds.
-The problem caught my interest (and seemed straightforwward enough) so I paused the video at 6:30 right after the requirements were described and decided to give it a go in Python.
+The problem caught my interest (and seemed straightforward enough) so I paused the video at 6:30 right after the requirements were described and decided to give it a go in Python.

 The requirements are for the program to be given a list of "conversion facts" in the form of a tuple.
 Conversion facts for meters and